TheArcticGiraffe/The-Southern-Campaign-Wiki/Session Notes/Session 4 - A Dark and Spooky Castle.md

 		- Kohl

-Aethlauses a vial to "scoop"  up the blue liquid.
+Aethla uses a vial to "scoop"  up the blue liquid.

 Everyone is safe.